python/devguide/gitbootcamp.rst

 For example, you can create pull requests and releases, set alias commands, check PR statuses.

-You can install GitHub CLI `by following these instructions.
+You can install GitHub CLI `by following these instructions
 <https://github.com/cli/cli#installation>`_.
 After installing,
 you need to authenticate::